Mental Health Facilities Genesee County, MI

 Hurley Medical Center Hurley Mental Health Associates

-Hurley Medical Center Hurley Mental Health Associates is a mental health clinic in Genesee County, Michigan, located at 1085 South Linden Road, Suite 150, 48532 zip code.
-Hurley Medical Center Hurley Mental Health Associates offers outpatient treatment.
-Hurley Medical Center Hurley Mental Health Associates provides couples/family therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, children / adolescents and adults.
+Hurley Medical Center Hurley Mental Health Associates is a mental health facility in Genesee County, MI, located at 1085 South Linden Road, Suite 150 in the 48532 zip code.
+Hurley Medical Center Hurley Mental Health Associates provides outpatient treatment.
+Hurley Medical Center Hurley Mental Health Associates provides integrated dual diagnosis disorder treatment, behavior modification and group therapy to adults, young adults and children / adolescents.

 Learn More